Do you put your worth in what you look like?

 I know I do.
 I have for years.

-I’m reminded of it when I go to the mall, gazing up sheepishly at the giant posters of beautiful women.
+I’m reminded of it when I go to a Denver mall, gazing up sheepishly at the giant posters of beautiful women.
 I wander inside a store, unconscious of the desire the image has sparked inside my heart.
 I want to look beautiful…to captivate an audience.

 I try on clothing in the dressing room and begin to feel anxiety when I don’t measure up.